 2 Ingredient 5 Minute Homemade Fudge Recipe (V, GF): a quick ‘n easy recipe for rich, decadent chocolate fudge that’s stable at room temperature!
 Paleo, Vegan, Gluten-Free, Dairy-Free.

 - Line an 8-inch loaf pan with parchment paper or wax paper.
 Set aside.
 Clear some space in the freezer for this pan—you will need it later.

-- Use the double boiler method or the following: Add chocolate chips and almond butter to a medium, microwave-safe bowl.
-Heat in 20-second increments until chocolate is softened and melty.
+- Use the double boiler method or the following: Add chopped paleo vegan chocolate and almond butter to a medium, microwave-safe bowl.
+Heat in 20-second increments until chopped paleo vegan chocolate is softened and melty.
 Stir in between heating increments, until smooth.

 - Pour this mixture into the prepared loaf pan.
 Tap the pan to create an even layer.
 Optionally, use a spoon to make swirls on top.

-- Store in an airtight container in a cool, dark area at room temperature, or in the refrigerator, for up to 2-3 weeks.
+- Storing Instructions: Store in an airtight container in a cool, dark area at room temperature, or in the refrigerator, for up to 2-3 weeks.

 © beamingbaker.com.
 All content and images are protected by copyright.
 Please do not use my images or recipe without my permission.
 Please do not republish this recipe, instead, include a link to this post for the recipe.